Fire Prevention Division

 Our mission is to help reduce fire injuries and fire deaths within our community by creating public awareness and providing effective programs in different areas that pertain to fire and life safety.

-Our vision is to operate as a team together with the community in order to provide the most professional and efficient customer oriented service possible.
+Our vision is to operate as a team together with members of our community to provide the most professional and efficient inspections and fire safety programs possible.

 Background

 The Fire Prevention Bureau was formally created on July 1, 1973.
-Since the formal creation of the Fire Prevention Bureau in 1973, the division currently has four employees, which are the Chief of Fire Prevention, the Assistant Chief of Fire prevention, and one Fire Inspector and a Fire Records Clerk.
+Members of the Fire Prevention Bureau include the Chief of Fire Prevention, Assistant Chief of Fire Prevention, Fire Inspectors, and a Fire Records Clerk.

-Prior to the formal creation of the Fire Prevention Bureau in 1973, the fire department allowed a few fire fighters who wanted to perform fire prevention and fire fighter training duties to act as volunteers.
-They were temporarily assigned to this function of the fire department.
-It is apparent that this was done as early as the 1930s because some archive inspection forms were found that were titled "Town of Bossier Fire Prevention and Training Division" which date back to that time.
+Prior to the formal creation of the Fire Prevention Bureau in 1973, the fire department allowed a few firefighters who were interested in fire prevention to serve temporarily in the Fire Prevention Bureau in order to provide fire prevention education to firefighters and citizens within our community.
+It appears that this type of temporary assignment was being done as early as the 1930s due to the discovery of some archived inspection forms that were titled "Town of Bossier Fire Prevention and Training Division," which date back to that time.

-Many of the programs that were created and used in 1973 are still being used today.
-The division's programs that are currently provided today have continued to grow from the seeds of previous administrations, technology, experience and personnel training that is available to us today.
+Many of the programs that were created and implemented in 1973 are still being used today and have continued to grow from the seeds of previous administrations, technology, experience, and personnel training.

 Areas of Responsibility

-Fire prevention is responsible for many different areas as listed.
+Fire prevention is responsible for the areas of responsibility listed below:

 Public Education Programs

-• We have developed a state of the art fire safety show based on program themes created by the National Fire Protection Association.
-We have created a state of the art puppet show using fire safety songs, a fire safety movie, an appearance from Freddie, the Fire Truck Robot, and Sparky, the fire dog.
-The songs include "Don't Play with Matches," "Stop, Drop, and Roll," and "Call it in (911)."
+• Our School Fire Safety program is a state of the art fire safety show based on programs themes created by the Nation Fire Protection Association.
+We have created a puppet show using fire safety songs, a fire safety movie, and an appearance from Freddie Fire Truck Robot.
+We all win when we educate our children about fire safety.

-• We also go to many different businesses and civic organizations throughout the year in our community and speak to them concerning fire safety.
+• We also go to many different businesses and civic organizations throughout the year in our community and provide them with fire extinguisher training and fire safety information as well as assisting them with fire drills.

 Courtesy Home Fire Inspections

-When requested by the property owner a fire inspector will inspect the residential property and make recommendations concerning fire safety in the home.
+When requested by the property owner a fire inspector can conduct a courtesy inspection and make recommendations concerning fire safety issues in the home.

 Annual Fire Inspections